 And Steamboat Creek is the most productive steelhead tributary on the North Umpqua.
 It deserves protection as a steelhead sanctuary, and it is only fitting to also honor World War II veteran and conservation legend Frank Moore in doing so.

-So, Pacific Rivers worked collaboratively with Senator Ron Wyden (D-Oregon) to introduce a bill in Congress to protect the 104,000-acre Steamboat Creek watershed as the Frank Moore Wild Steelhead Sanctuary.
+So, Pacific Rivers worked collaboratively with Senator Ron Wyden (D-Oregon) to introduce a bill in Congress to protect the 104,000-acre Steamboat Creek watershed as the Frank and Jeanne Moore Wild Steelhead Sanctuary.
 The bill is one piece of the larger puzzle to protect rivers and other waters in western Oregon’s forests.
 But it is an important piece.